pdxjohnny/dffml/docs/usage/integration.rst

 results and randomly assigned a maintenance status.
 It is completely meaningless.

-You could discard all of this data and use the web app to create a meaningful dataset by manually going through and setting the status of repos.
+If you want results that mean anything, you could discard all of this data and use the web app to create a meaningful dataset by manually going through and setting the status of repos.

 .. code-block:: bash